 - ‘Specialists, therapists, clinicians and other support staff for pupils with SEND should provide interventions as usual.’
 Dartford Primary Academy have considered how this can be planned safely and support/intervention will continue to be delivered within the year group bubbles by both class teachers and teaching assistants working in that bubble.
 For those children with an EHCP needing to access specialist support form the SRP, they will still be able to work both within their year group bubbles and within the SRP bubble, in order that they can meet their outcomes and provision, as specified on the EHCP.
 Children will be monitored to ensure prevention measures are maintained.

 - Behaviour – Please see the annex to the academy behaviour policy.
 However, ‘many children and young people will have found lockdown exceptionally difficult socially and emotionally.
-Settings should consider any challenging behaviours or social or emotional challenges arising as a response to the lockdown (following discussion with the parents or young person) and offer additional support and phased returns where needed, as a reasonable adjustment to support a disable child to return successfully to school.’
+Settings should consider any challenging behaviours or social or emotional challenges arising as a response to the lockdown (following discussion with the parents or young person) and offer additional support and phased returns where needed, as a reasonable adjustment to support a disabled child to return successfully to school.’

 - Catch up support – whilst the government have announced a catch-up programme, schools are still waiting for further confirmation of what this will look like in each setting.
 Principals will decide how the money is spent but will refer to the Education Endowment Foundation guidance that has been published and to the specialists within their academy.